History, fashion, glamour all rolled into one.

 8 Rue de Montpensier, 75001 Paris, France

 The royal palace itself has a vast history from former kings to the current cultural council.
-But for travelers, the most notable aspect of the garden resides in the palace’s inner courtyard featuring Daniel Buren’s installation: Les Deux Plateaux, aka: Les Colonnes de Buren.
+But for travelers, the most notable aspect resides in the palace’s inner courtyard featuring Daniel Buren’s installation: Les Deux Plateaux, aka: Les Colonnes de Buren.
 Also highly controversial at the time, Buren’s usage of conceptual grid in black and white striped columns set in the middle of a historical courtyard launched with raised eyebrows.
 Today, it is a favorite among photographers and artistic exhibitions.

 Musée des Arts Décoratifs – fashion & design museum